 No helps, including Bibles, are to be used during the exam unless noted on the exam.
-Other forms of dishonesty (e.g., cheating) also ought not to be done.
+Consulting helps on the final exam, unless explicitly allowed by the professor, is considered cheating and will result in failure of the exam.

 Examinations must be taken as scheduled unless the student is excused by the faculty member involved and the Dean of Academic Administration.
-An unexcused absence from a final examination will be counted as an F.
+An unexcused absence from a final examination will result in an F on the exam.

 Students whose first language is not English may be permitted additional time equal to 150 percent of the ordinary time allotted for examinations.
-The student must begin the exam at the stated time (the privilege is not intended for students who arrive late; see the "English Language Skills" section of this handbook).
-Evening finals sessions will not be extended to accommodate extra time for exams.
+The student must make prior arrangements for the extra time to be facilitated.